Please note that Tapas no longer supports Internet Explorer.

 Behind her, Edmund caught the pouch, an eyebrow raised.
 “I will concede that it appears you had nothing to do with the drugging itself.
 Though the Marchioness’s threats do reveal a possible motive for taking advantage of the situation.”

 “No, Your Grace.
 No such laws exist here.
-My situation, however, is not one you need to concern yourself with.
+My situation, however, is not one that concerns you.
 If I had not made myself clear before, let me reiterate once again.”
-Here she finally turned, facing him and locking her gaze with those fascinating eyes while steadfastly refusing to be drawn in this time.
+Here she finally turned, facing him and locking her gaze with those fascinating eyes while steadfastly refusing to be drawn in.
 “I have no intention of attaching myself to you in any fashion.
 I do not covet the position of Duchess of the North, nor do I have any designs on your person.”
 She imbued her tone with as much finality as she could.
 “And as for the threat of a ducal heir being conceived from last night’s folly- Look around you.
 The most often requested concoction an apothecary learns is pennyroyal tea.
 I can assure you that mine is sufficiently effective, and I always have more than enough in stock.”
-With a final shrug, she turned back to her work, expecting him to finally give up and leave.
+With a final shrug, she turned back to her work, expecting him to give up and leave finally.

 I’m letting him off the hook.
 Is he just being obstinate on principle?

 “Your Grace was just pointing out that indenture is illegal in the Kingdom.
 Do you now wish to use your own threats to force me into some form of submission?
-I have gone out of my way to prove that I was not part of this scheme and have also gone to great lengths to assure you that I will not attempt to tie myself to you either with accusations or the threat of an illegitimate heir.
+I have gone out of my way to prove that I was not part of this scheme and have also made it clear that I will not attempt to tie myself to you either with accusations or the threat of an illegitimate heir.
 Yet that does not appear to be enough.
 I have to ask - what is it that you want from me, Your Grace?”

 Ashekente